Enhanced Nursing Practice - Clinical and Critical Care

 - Consider whether any posting may reflect poorly on you, your school, or your profession.

-- Avoid online criticism of other students, colleagues, professors or field placements.
+- Avoid online criticism of other students, colleagues, faculty or field placements.

 - Avoid impulsive, inappropriate or heated comments.

-- Pictures should not be taken, posted to social media sites or shared without the express permission of all individuals involved.
+- Pictures should not be taken, posted to social media sites or shared without the expressed permission of all individuals involved.

 - Make sure your on-line name and email reflect professionalism.